electron/electronjs.org-old/data/blog/electron-11-0.md

 ## API Changes

 To make upgrading easier for our app developers, Electron 11 was a quiet release.
-No Electron API changes or depreciations were made.
+No Electron API changes or deprecations were made.

 ## End of Support for 8.x.y